 Motor with the family on the historic Rim Rock Drive, a 23-mile paved road that climbs from the Colorado River valley to the top of the Uncompahgre Plateau, then winds along the plateau rim.
 Interpretive plaques at viewpoints explain the origin and development of surrounding geologic features.
 For hikers and campers, this road also offers access to a nature trail and 13 Colorado backcountry trails.

-Another area of interest may be The Fruita Paleontology Area, which is co-managed by the Museums of Western Colorado and the Bureau of Land Management.
+Another area of interest may be The Fruita Paleontology Area, which is also co-managed by the Museums of Western Colorado and the Bureau of Land Management.
 This area is a small, one-half-mile square of bentonite just a few minutes from downtown Fruita.
 This tiny spot between the mighty Colorado River and the soaring uplifts of the McInnis Canyons National Conservation Area preserves a diverse piece of prehistoric life from the Jurassic Period, dating back 150 million years.

 Interested in doing some digging into the Grand Valley's Geology history and details, then you need to check out the Museums of Western Colorado website to learn more.